-Students are admitted to the graduate program in Art History on the basis of consideration of a combination of all of the following materials: a writing sample; a personal statement; letters of recommendation; undergraduate and, if relevant, graduate records; and Graduate Record Examination (GRE) scores.
+Admission to the graduate program in Art History is an academic judgment matter.
+Students are admitted on the basis of consideration of a combination of all of the following materials: a writing sample; a personal statement; letters of recommendation; undergraduate and, if relevant, graduate records; and Graduate Record Examination (GRE) scores.
 Normally, for admission the minimum combined score for the verbal and quantitative portions of the GRE is 1050, and the minimum undergraduate grade point average (GPA) is 3.00.
 However, achievement of that minimum score and GPA does not by any means guarantee admission, as the majority of admitted students have considerably higher scores and averages.
 On the other hand, under special or unusual circumstances, other strengths may obviate the need to meet one or both of those stated minima.
+FINANCIAL AID

 Please refer to the chapter "Graduate Fellowships and Assistantships" in this catalog.
+REQUIREMENTS FOR THE DEGREES